sourdragon/second-brain/Spaces/Home/Journal/Stuff to ask Gopali.md

 - [ ] Rakshit Reaction or something
 ## Way too lovely dovey kinda questions
 ##### Should i even ask these.
 Sound way too bad. 😖 But these stuff can be figured out with time.
 Now i might feel like asking but these are not necessary so i can just be without knowing
-- [ ] Is it short term for you , and how long think about me after leave
+- [ ] ~~Is it short term for you , and how long think about me after leave~~ this one dum dum
+- [ ] Do you think im cute, i did of you once.....
 - [ ] Ever couldn't stop thinking about me